itsSirish/Operating-Systems/README.md

  compile using gcc -o A1_10 A1+10.c -lpthread

- execute using ./A1_10 n a b p <values of x to fill into separated with space>
+ execute using ./A1_10 n a b p x(multiple vals as required for the matrix)
  enter n a b p and values of x as required